UV curing sources

 Excimer wavelengths of 172 and 222 nm are also effective at destroying hazardous organic substances and harmful bacteria which makes excimer lamps practical for surface cleaning, disinfection, and surface energy treatments.

-With respect to lamp or bulb life, GEW’s arc lamps generally last up to 2000 hours.
+With respect to lamp or bulb life, GEW’s arc lamps generally last 1000 hours.
 Lamp life is not an absolute as UV output gradually decreases over time and is impacted by various factors.
 The design and quality of the lamp as well as the operating condition of the UV system and the reactivity of the formulation matter.
 Properly designed UV systems ensure that the correct power and cooling required by the specific lamp (bulb) design is provided.

 GEW supplied lamps (bulbs) always provide the longest life when used in GEW curing systems.
 Secondary supply sources have generally reverse engineered the lamp from a sample, and the copies may not contain the same end fitting, quartz diameter, mercury content, or gas mixture which can all affect the UV output and heat generation.
 When heat generation is not balanced against system cooling, the lamp suffers in both output and life.
 Lamps that run cooler emit less UV.
 Lamps that run hotter do not last as long and warp at high surface temperatures.